Alliance of Concerned Teachers

-The Alliance of Concerned Teachers (ACT-Teachers) is a progressive and militant national democratic mass organization of teachers, academics, and other education workers in the Philippines, established on June 26, 1982.
+The Alliance of Concerned Teachers (ACT-Teachers) is a progressive national democratic mass organization of teachers, academics, and other education workers in the Philippines, established on June 26, 1982.
 It is the largest non-traditional teachers' organization in the country, and campaigns for the economic and political rights of teachers and other education workers as well as on wider social and political issues.

+ACT Teachers Partylist is part of the left-wing Makabayan Bloc, and is known for its active campaign for salary hikes for teachers, successful tax reduction initiatives, optional poll service duty for teachers, and lowering of optional retirement age of public school teachers.

 History

 In 1989, ACT succeeded in its campaign for higher wages of $32 a month as well as improved benefits for teachers.
 This was achieved after public school teachers went on strike from July 24 to August 12.

 On September 30, 2005, national council member of the ACT Vitoria Samonte was murdered, an act which was called a human rights violation.

 Another national council member, Napoleon Pornasdoro, was murdered on February 27, 2006.
 They were also general secretary of the Southern Tagalog Teachers for Development.

+ACT Teachers Partylist is also an active proponent of the Supreme Court cases against the Philippine government's K to 12 system, co-filing at least two K to 12-related cases in 2015, and successfully securing a temporary restraining order (TRO) against a government order that abolishes Filipino language subject in college.
+It also supported the abolition of the corruption-prone pork barrel system in the Philippine congress.

+On June 1, 2024, the coalitions of Philippine Federation of the Deaf and Alliance of Concerned Teachers staged a protest-rally at Liwasang Bonifacio against the Commission on the Filipino Language-Arthur P. Casanova, for the cultural retention of Filipino Sign Language (Republic Act 11106).
+The members said the FSL Unit of the CFL abolition will effectively layoff the deaf personnel, “thus, depriving Deaf Filipinos of their language rights and violating the mandate of RA 7104.”